SciML/ModelingToolkit.jl/README.md

 For information on using the package,
 [see the stable documentation](https://mtk.sciml.ai/stable/).
-Use the [in-development documentation](https://mtk.sciml.ai/dev/) for the version of the documentation which contains the un-released features.
+Use the [in-development documentation](https://mtk.sciml.ai/dev/) for the version of the documentation which contains the unreleased features.

-## High Level Examples
+## High-Level Examples

-First let's define a second order riff on the Lorenz equations, symbolically lower it to a first order system, symbolically generate the Jacobian function for the numerical integrator, and solve it.
+First, let's define a second order riff on the Lorenz equations, symbolically lower it to a first order system, symbolically generate the Jacobian function for the numerical integrator, and solve it.